 Document automation startups MOSMAR and Dragon Law generated cloud legal software that revolutionise how legal documents are managed and customised online.
 Document automation is being embraced by a large number of law firms, which has contributed to the Hong-Kong based startup Dragon Law receiving US$1.5M in funding in 2016.

-Contact a LawPath consultant on 1800 529 728 to learn more about customising legal documents, obtaining a fixed-fee quote from our network of 750+ expert lawyers or to get answers to your legal questions.
+Contact a LawPath consultant on 1800 529 728 to learn more about customising legal documents, obtaining a fixed-fee quote from our largest online network of expert lawyers or to get answers to your legal questions.